MStrecke/sdjsongrab/doc/advanced.md

 harry potter
 star trek
 galactica
+-the simpsons
 genre: Science fiction
 ```

-This will filter all entries that have "harry potter" OR "star trek" OR "galactica" in the title or description, OR have the genre setting "Science fiction".
-A list of possible genres (seen so far) can be obtained using:
+This will filter all entries that have "harry potter" OR "star trek" OR "galactica" in the titles or descriptions, AND NOT have "the simpsons" in its title OR have the genre setting "Science fiction".

+However, due to the simple compare logic the entry "harry potter and the simpsons" will get through (matches the first line) but a science fiction film with "the simpsons" in its title will be sorted out (matches the fourth line before the genre check is performed).

+A list of possible genres (as seen so far) can be obtained using:

 ```
 ./maintenance.py programs listgenres